 The Director will conduct inspection of murals for which a permit has been issued.
 The permit holder must notify the Director when the work is ready for inspection.
 The inspection shall verify that the mural is in conformance with the application and in conformance with the provisions of the mural code and these rules.
 At least one photo to be kept on file to document the site, mural size, mural location and mural image consistency.
 The photo or photos may be taken by the inspector, or provided to the inspector by the applicant.

 Structural inspections shall be completed in conjunction with any separate permits and shall verify the applicable requirements from the applicable codes.

-The Director may conduct inspections whenever it is necessary to enforce any provision of these administrative rules or Title 4, to determine compliance with these administrative rules or Title 4, or whenever the Director has reasonable cause to believe there exists any violation of these administrative rules or Title 4.
+The Director may conduct inspections whenever it is necessary to enforce any provision of these administrative rules or Title 4, to determine compliance with these administrative rules or Title 4, or whenever the Director has reasonable cause to believe any violation of these administrative rules or Title 4 may exist.

 B. Expiration of Permit.

 If no inspection approval has taken place within twelve months of issuance of a mural permit, the permit is void, and no further work on the mural may be done at the premises until a new permit has been secured and a new fee paid.